BlueBrain/check-pages/README.md

 ### `py.test`

+Several `py.test` tests are defined to check some services/apps.

+#### mooc_tests.py

 This test setup is used to run selenium tests to check several pages and services as defined in `resources/Mooc/mooc_tests.json` in addition to extensive tests for the SimUI and PSPAPP.
 This test logs in to edX and opens a special page where all the services are linked.
 For the tests listed in `mooc_tests.json` the code only verifies the existance of a certain element.

 For the tests of SimUI and PSPAPP, two tests (`start_simui` and `start_pspapp`) will start a simple job on the GUI and stored the job-ID or result-URL in the file `SIMUI.INFO` and `PSPAPP.INFO`.

 When the CI job is run again, the two tests `check_simui` and `check_pspapp` pick up these job-ID and result-URL and check if the job as been completed successfully.

+#### ebrains_tests.py

+This test setup us used to run selenium tests to check two SimUI ebrains services.
+Like the test before this test stats two SimUI runs (on circuit `CA1` and circuit `MICROCIRCUIT`) and stores the ID's in the files `SIMUI_CA1.INFO` and `SIMUI_MICRO.INFO`.
+In the next run of the job the results are verified.

+#### pick_test.py

+This test setup checks the `pick-real-neuron` app by opening the page and clicking on a correct and on an incorrect image.
+The overlay text is verified as well as the counter.

 ### slack_reporter